modio/modio-docs/public/en-us/features/monetization/purchase-servers/modio-as-purchase-server.md

 - Allow downloads for unauthenticated users - Unchecked
 - Allow downloads for paid mods without purchase - Unchecked

+## Authentication errors during entitlement syncing

+When syncing In-App Purchase entitlements, mod.io must authenticate with the platform provider (Epic Games Store, Google Play, PlayStation Network, Steam, or Xbox Live).
+If this authentication step fails, syncing cannot continue for that provider.

+You will commonly see these authentication errors when:

+- The provider credentials configured in mod.io are invalid, expired, or no longer active.
+- The credentials are valid, but are for the wrong product, environment, or publisher account.
+- Required provider-side settings (such as package/app IDs, service labels, or app configuration) do not match what is configured in mod.io.
+- Access for entitlement APIs is missing or has changed in the provider account.

+For platform-specific codes and exact meanings, see [Error reference](#error-reference).

 ## Error reference

 | **Error Ref** | **Meaning**                                                                                |